afeld/html_pipeline_rails/README.md

 ## Customization

 By default, `.md` views will run through ERB, and then the `MarkdownFilter` pipeline.
+Note that this means anything output from your ERB tags in a `.md` view will be parsed as Markdown.
 You can customize the render pipeline like so:

 ```ruby
 # config/initializers/html_pipeline.rb